-- Sandholm's Libratus, beating a team of four top pros in poker, powered by new, domain-independent algorithms for - computing approximate Nash equilibrium strategies beforehand, - endgame solving during play, and - fixing its own strategy to play even closer to equilibrium based on what holes the opponents have been able to identify and exploit. - Dan Roth (IJCAI 2017 John McCarthy Award): success in NLP will be limited unless reasoning gets involved - Wahlster, KI 2017: "Without good planning techniques the vision of Industrie 4.0 will not come true" - "There is life in AI outside deep learning" R. Lopez de Mantaras
+- Sandholm's Libratus, beating a team of four top pros in poker, powered by new, domain-independent algorithms for - computing approximate Nash equilibrium strategies beforehand, - endgame solving during play, and - fixing its own strategy to play even closer to equilibrium based on what holes the opponents have been able to identify and exploit. - Dan Roth (IJCAI 2017 John McCarthy Award): success in NLP will be limited unless reasoning gets involved - Wolfgang Wahlster, KI 2017: "Without good planning techniques the vision of Industrie 4.0 will not come true" - Andrew Ng: "Anything typical person can do with ≤ 1 sec of thought we can probably now or soon automate".
+And the rest? - "There is life in Al outside deep learning" R. Lopez de Mantaras